NicholasSynovic/nlp/nlp/hw2/README.md

 - `Python 3.10`
 - `requests`
+- `pandas`
-  - This can be installed by running `pip install -r requirements.txt`
+  - These can be installed by running `pip install -r requirements.txt`

 ## How To Run